-This piece focuses on the other assessment we recently rolled out - statistical reporting, which is as critical to reproducibility as it is to the appropriate interpretation of a study that relies heavily on statistics.
+This piece focuses on the other assessment we recently rolled out - data reporting.
+It is as critical to reproducibility as it is to the appropriate interpretation of a study particularly studies that rely heavily on statistics.

-Inadequate statistical reporting creates unreliable results.
+Inadequate statistical reporting creates unreliable results

 In short, researchers want to know that what they’re reporting is what’s really happening in the universe.
-The results of a statistical analysis, reported with sufficient clarity, should help readers understand the robustness of a study's conclusions.
+Experimental results, reported with sufficient clarity, should help readers understand the robustness of a study's conclusions.

-Unfortunately, the majority of studies are plagued by poor statistical reporting.
+Unfortunately, the majority of studies are plagued by poor data reporting.
 A recent study found statistical analysis or reporting issues in up to 96% of papers.
-Many researchers who are experts in their fields may still not be adequately trained in statistics, and without this training, it can be difficult to meet reporting standards for statistical analyses.
+Many researchers who are experts in their fields may still not be adequately trained in statistics.
+Without this training, it can be difficult to meet reporting standards for statistical analyses.
 One study argues that transparency in statistical reporting should be a strict requirement for publishing.
 Publication guidelines need to include strict transparency of statistical reporting in order to be published.

-Reporting standards are key.
+Reporting standards are key

 Although issues with statistical analysis are sometimes addressed at peer review, they are easy for reviewers to miss.
 Reviewers, who are typically subject-matter experts, focus on the conclusions of a manuscript and the impact of the results on their field.